glpi-project/doc/source/glossary.rst

    Intervention
       Action of a technician to solve an incident.

-   Asset
-      Generic term for an element that can be inventoried and managed in GLPI.

    Knowledge base
       Database allowing to gather, analyze, store and share knowledge and information inside an organization.